elliotberry/detawks/readme.md

     ]
 ```

-Specify a sequence of functions to apply to a string.
+Like in Detox, you can specify a sequence of functions to apply to a string.
 Right now, you can only specify the absurd ones I've written (see below), but I'll add more, or not.
 When they take arguments, you can specify them in the `args` object as shown above.

+'ignores' is an array of globs that will be ignored when renaming files.

-## Glossary: Sequence Functions Supported
+## Glossary: String Fuckery Sequence Functions Supported

 *(see `./lib/string-modification-functions.js` for more details)*